eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Demand and Capacity Management Kit/adoption-view/use-case/demand-volatility.md

 Demand Volatility metrics help suppliers to identify and measure volatility in demands.
 It allows them to address Demand Volatility directly to their customers, increasing transparency for a more effective collaborative capacity planning.
 Demand Deviation is the first metric for measuring Demand Volatility in the [CX-0128 Demand and Capacity Management Data Exchange][StandardLibrary] (see chapter 5.11 Demand Volatility Metrics).

-The exchange of measurements of the Demand Deviation metric between business partners in the automotive supply chain leads to the following advantages:
+The exchange of measurements of the demand deviation metric between business partners in the automotive supply chain leads to the following advantages:

 - stabilize supply chain by introducing Demand Volatility measures